cose-wg/HPKE/draft-ietf-cose-hpke.md

 HPKE is used to directly encrypt the plaintext.
 The resulting ciphertext may be included in the COSE_Encrypt0 or may be detached.

-A sender MUST set the alg parameter in the protected header, which indicates the use of HPKE.
+The sender MUST set the alg parameter in the protected header, which indicates the use of HPKE.

-The sender MUST place the kid and the encapsulated_key structure into the unprotected header.
+The sender MUST place the kid parameter and the encapsulated_key structure into the unprotected header.
+The kid identifies the static recipient public key used by the sender.
+The recipient uses the kid to determine the appropriate private key.

 {{cddl-hpke-one-layer}} shows the COSE_Encrypt0 CDDL structure.